airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_markdown_strict.md

 It's a pretty simple function.
 It just reads data the size of our structure into an appropriately sized buffer from the given file descriptor.
-The writing one is similar:
+The writing one is similar in `write-record.s`:

         .code32                             # Generate 32-bit code.
         .include "linux.s"                  # Common Linux Definitions.